open-pay/openpay-ruby/README.md

       cust.delete_all # will raise an OpenpayException
      ```

--  **OpenpayApiConnectionError** :Exception class for connection related issues.
-Errors happening prior  the server connection.
+-  **OpenpayApiConnectionError**: Exception class for connection related issues, errors happening prior  the server connection.

      - Authentication Error (401 Unauthorized)
      - Connection Errors.